 How to Apologize

-What is an Apology?
+What Is an Apology?

 Consequences of Not Apologizing

-Why Apologies are Difficult
+Why Are Apologies Difficult?

-Alternatively, you may be so full of shame and embarrassment over your actions that you can't bring yourself to face the other person.
+Or, you may be so full of shame and embarrassment over your actions that you can't bring yourself to face the other person.

-How to Apologize Appropriately
+How to Apologize Properly

 For example, you could say: "I'm sorry that I snapped at you yesterday.
 I feel embarrassed and ashamed by the way I acted."

 Your words need to be sincere and authentic.
 Be honest with yourself, and with the other person, about why you want to apologize.
 Never make an apology when you have ulterior motives, or if you see it as a means to an end.

-Here, you need to empathize with the person you wronged, and demonstrate that you understand how you made her feel.
+Instead, admit responsibility for your actions or behavior, and acknowledge what you did.
+You need to empathize with the person you wronged, and show that you understand how you made them feel.

-For example: "I know that I hurt your feelings yesterday when I snapped at you.
+It's better to say, "I know that I hurt your feelings yesterday when I snapped at you.
 I'm sure this embarrassed you, especially since everyone else on the team was there.
 I was wrong to treat you like that."

 When you make amends, you take action to make the situation right.
+Here are two examples: